 Safely exercise in the heat with a few easy tips…

-When the weather is beautiful (or even decent), there is always a trend towards taking your exercise outside.
+New year, new you is definitely the trend at this time of year, and for those of us lucky enough to live in sunny Brisbane, there is always a trend towards taking your exercise outside.
 There is nothing wrong with that!
 But when the weather turns warm, it can be important to exercise caution, too.
-Moving your work out outdoors can increase the risk of heat-related conditions, specifically, severe heat exhaustion and exertional heat exhaustion.
+Moving your training outdoors can increase the risk of heat-related conditions, specifically, severe heat exhaustion and exertional heat exhaustion.

 In both cases, exhaustion means that the body is unable to continue to exercise or do other physical activity.
 Your body simply stops, though you may remain at very high risk of internal damage or death (not to scare you, but it should, a little).
 The difference between the two conditions is “why” it stops: